verdnatura/myt/README.md

-# Myt - MySQL version control
+# Myt - MariaDB and MySQL version control

-Utilities to ease the maintenance of MySQL or MariaDB database versioning using a Git repository.
+Utilities to ease the maintenance of MariaDB or MySQL database versioning using a Git repository.

 This project is just to bring an idea to life and is still in an early stage of